 Wiscasset, Maine 04578

-Directions detail: Take I-295 to Exit 28, Route 1, Brunswick.
+Directions: Take I-295 to Exit 28, Route 1 North, Brunswick.
 Follow Route 1 to Wiscasset.
 Turn right on Lee Street and proceed to the intersection with High Street.
 The house is on the right.

-Parking: Visitors may park in the circle in front of the house, on Lee Street across from the house or on the east side of High Street.
+Parking: Available in the circle in front of the house, on Lee Street across from the house, or on the east side of High Street.

 Contact Castle Tucker